johnnyb/k8s-example-cloud/README.md

-This branch contains the code for the server that is in the container `johnnyb61820/k8s-example-api`.
+This branch contains the code for the frontend HTML that accesses the API.
-To build your own version of the container, just do: `docker build -t YOURTAG -f Dockerfile .`
+The official location for this code is at `https://github.com/johnnyb/k8s-example-frontend`, but it is replicated here for completeness.